wp-plugins/facebook-meta-tags/readme.txt

 Tested up to: 4.0
 Stable tag: 0.9

- This plugin adds <strong>appropriate meta tags for facebook share</strong>.
-No Setting required.
-[Visit plugin page](http://shailan.com/wordpress/plugins/facebook-meta-tags-plugin/) for more information.
-Visit [shailan.com](http://shailan.com) to get more widgets & plugins.
+ This plugin adds required meta tags for facebook sharing.
+It makes featured images as sharing thumbnail.
+It also adds other required meta using post features.

 == Description ==

   Please refer to: